UGSDW/ugsdw.github.io/_posts/2022-09-05-worker-power-edition-1.md

 Are there new rules in your workplace this semester?
 Reach out and let us know!

 ### Join Us!

 Weekly meetings, at which anyone is welcome:

-Organizing: Sundays, 6pm, JRC 209
+- Organizing: Sundays, 6pm, JRC 209

-Bargaining: Tuesdays, 6pm, JRC 209
+- Bargaining: Tuesdays, 6pm, JRC 209

 Attend workplace meetings with your coworkers!
 Don't have one?
 Become a steward and set it up at [bit.ly/ugsdwsteward](bit.ly/ugsdwsteward)!

-Follow us on [Twitter] and [Instagram], @UGSDW.
+Follow @UGSDW on [Twitter](twitter.com/ugsdw) and [Instagram](instagram.com/ugsdw).

 Become a member at [ugsdw.org/join](ugsdw.org/join).

-Email us at [ugsdw.org@gmail.com].
+Email us at ugsdw.org@gmail.com.